inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-6.md

+---
+myst:
+  html_meta:
+    description: "This tutorial provides a step-by-step guide for benchmarking the synthetic data generation simulation using the Inductiva API.
+Learn how to configure and run benchmarks on various machine types from Google Cloud, analyze results, and visualize performance metrics for different computational setups."
+    keywords: "Inductiva API, Benchmarking, Performance, Metrics, Computation Time, Computation Cost, Programming, HPC, Simulation, Tutorial, Synthetic Data Generation, Physics-ML, SPH"
+---

 ## Steps for Benchmarking the Synthetic Data Generation Tutorial

 ### 1. Download the input files to your local directory (```download.py```)